 Maybe that edible kicked in three hours late.
-Perhaps you tried to impress a group of friends by breathing in a little bit too deeply.
-You might have just tried concentrates for the first time and were caught off-guard by their potency.
+Perhaps you tried to impress a group of friends by holding the bong rip a little bit too long.
+You might have just tried concentrates for the first time and got caught off guard by their potency.
 Or maybe you are just a low-tolerance consumer.

-1. Don’t Panic
+1. Don’t panic

-Let us start with the infinite wisdom of Hitchhiker’s Guide to the Galaxy:
+You can never go wrong with the infinite wisdom of Hitchhiker’s Guide to the Galaxy: